Anti-Bribery for Sales · Module 2 of 2

 Tell Joe to hold.
 Take it to Naomi first thing tomorrow.

-Don't say no, don't say yes.
-Don't send anything tonight.
-Walk into Naomi's office Tuesday morning with the offer on a sheet of paper and ask her to pre-clear or refuse.
+Nothing goes tonight.
+Walk into Naomi's office Tuesday with the offer on paper, ask her to pre-clear or refuse.
 Defensible.
-But it leaves Joe with the expectation it's still on, and you've punted the call rather than made it.
+But it leaves Joe expecting it's still on, and you've punted the call rather than made it.

 Your choice